Posts

 Image

-So, during my re-read of Piers Anthony's A Spell for Chameleon , I noticed the odd little colophon in the book's corner.
-It's pretty clearly aping the famous Unicorn's Head colophon from the Ballantine Adult Fantasy Series, and it's signalling the new fantasy line that Ballantine/Del Rey was starting under Lester del Rey in 1977.
-The question, though, is "What the hell kind of creature is it?
+NB: see Update on the Cockatrice Colophon for more on this subject. ------------------------------------------------------------------------------------ So, during my re-read of Piers Anthony's A Spell for Chameleon , I noticed the odd little colophon in the book's corner.
+It's pretty clearly aping the famous Unicorn's Head colophon from the Ballantine Adult Fantasy Series, and it's signaling the new fantasy line started by Lester de Rey (i.e., Ballantine/Del Rey) in 1977.
+The question, though, is "What the hell kind of critter is this?"
 For a while, I was thinking basilisk.
 That's mostly because of A Spell for Chameleon, which features a basilisk -- a rare enough creature in fantasy that I thought Anthony's book might have actually inspired the colophon.
 (Similarly, I suspect that Peter S. Beagle's The Last Unicorn inspired the Unicorn's Head colophon, but there's no knowing for sure.)
-Then I asked Douglas Anderson , who's pretty savvy with this sort of thing.
-He's always heard it called a gryphon colophon -- which is odd, since griffins are four-legged beasties, and this cri
+Then I asked Douglas Anderson , who's prett

 Piers Anthony, his "Author's Notes," and a Sad Story